fitzss/Catalyst/1. Constructor_Theory/Readme.md

 is a description of
 where a system goes,
 (such as a sphere or planet)
-given that its motion at a certain point in space and time starts
+given that its motion start at a certain point in space and time.

 # Explanations in the form of
-laws of motion and initial conditions are excellent for a special purpose— i.e. to make predictions about what happens on a subpart of the universe, (like a cannon, tennis balls, marbles, and planets)
+laws of motion and initial conditions are excellent for a special purpose— i.e. to make predictions about what happens on a subpart of the universe.
+(like a cannon, tennis balls, marbles, and planets)